If your morning latte is the only thing that stops you falling asleep on your desk, you may be worried about the idea of giving it up.

 - Water – your body needs more water during pregnancy, you should be drinking eight glasses a day, so water is a great choice for a drink to replace coffee.
 If you’re not great at drinking water, try adding a slice or two of lemon and/or lime, or keeping a water bottle on hand and taking sips, or have a straw in your glass and sip.

-Check out our article on tea during pregnancy for more suggestions of teas that you can enjoy during pregnancy.
+Check out our article Tea During Pregnancy – Teas To Drink And Teas To Avoid for more suggestions of teas that you can enjoy during pregnancy.

 Going Caffeine Free

 Some women choose to give up caffeine completely during pregnancy.
-If you choose to do this, you may suffer from caffeine withdrawal.
-Symptoms should disappear within a week, but could include:
+If you choose to do this, you may suffer from caffeine withdrawal, so cut back gradually.
+Start with one less cup per day.